ibexa/documentation-user/docs/publishing/publishing.md

 ---
-description: You can instantly publish and newly created Content item or save its draft for later editing.
+description: You can instantly publish a newly created Content item or save its draft for editing.
 Drafts are autosaved to prevent you from losing your work.
 ---

 # Publishing content